 About the clinic

-Patients are bulk billed for their consultation.
-They therefore need a referral from their general practitioner to attend the clinic.
+Patients are bulk billed for their consultations and therefore will need a referral from their general practitioner.

-Clinic staff include consultant paediatricians, speech pathologists, senior paediatric trainees and clinic coordinators.
+Clinic staff include consultant paediatricians, senior paediatric trainees, and clinic coordinators.
 There may be teaching and research activities in the clinic.